lucafrance/lucafrance.github.io/_posts/2022-09-14-obstacle-is-the-way.md

 ---
-title: <i>The obstacle is the way</i> by Ryan Holiday is shallow and uninspiring
+title: The obstacle is the way by Ryan Holiday is shallow and uninspiring
 tags: []
 ---